karlkfi/kpt-config-sync/docs/git_user_guide.md

     and must be unique in the hierarchy.
 In addition a name cannot be `default`, `nomos-system`, or have `kube-` prefix.
-Namespaces that match `kube-*`, `nomos-system` and `default` are a special class of namespaces called `Reserved Namespaces` that nomos will not interact with.
+Namespaces that match `kube-*`, `nomos-system` and `default` are a special class of namespaces called `Reserved Namespaces` that GKE Policy Management will not interact with.
 	This topic is discussed in depth in the
     [namespaces user guide](git_user_guide_namespaces.md)

 There are no requirements on file names or how many resources are packed in a file.
-Any other file not explicitly mentioned above is ignored by Nomos in this release (e.g. OWNERS files).
+Any other file not explicitly mentioned above is ignored by GKE Policy Management in this release (e.g. OWNERS files).

-When a valid tree is committed to Git and synced, Nomos controllers automatically create namespaces and corresponding policy resources to enforce hierarchical policy.
-In this example, Nomos automatically creates `shipping-dev`, `shipping-staging`, and `shipping-prod` namespaces.
+When a valid tree is committed to Git and synced, GKE Policy Management controllers automatically create namespaces and corresponding policy resources to enforce hierarchical policy.
+In this example, GKE Policy Management automatically creates `shipping-dev`, `shipping-staging`, and `shipping-prod` namespaces.
 We discuss specific policy types and their enforcement in later sections.

 Note that when using Git as source of truth, it is up to the repo owners to set proper access control mechanism (e.g. using OWNERS or CODEOWNER files) to ensure